Rutuja-Salunke/Iris-Flower-Species-Classification/Description.md

 11. **K-Nearest Neighbors (KNN):**
     - Introduced K-Nearest Neighbors as an alternative classification approach.
+    - **K-Nearest Neighbors (KNN):**

+***Definition:***
+K-Nearest Neighbors (KNN) is a supervised machine learning algorithm used for classification and regression tasks.
+In classification, it assigns an input data point to the majority class among its K-nearest neighbors.
+In regression, it predicts the output based on the average of the values of its K-nearest neighbors.

+***Key Concepts:***

+1. ***Distance Measure:***
+   - KNN relies on a distance metric (usually Euclidean distance) to calculate the similarity between data points.
+The algorithm identifies the K-nearest neighbors of a given data point based on this measure.

+2. ***Parameter K:***
+   - K represents the number of neighbors considered for decision-making.
+Choosing an appropriate K is crucial.
+A small K may lead to noise sensitivity, while a large K may result in oversmoothing.

+3. ***Classification:***
+   - In a classification task, the class label of an unseen data point is determined by a majority vote among its K-nearest neighbors.
+The class with the highest count becomes the predicted class for the data point.

+4. ***Regression:***
+   - For regression tasks, KNN calculates the average of the target values of its K-nearest neighbors to predict the target value for the unseen data point.

+**Workflow:**

+   1. **Calculate Distances:**
+     - Compute the distance between the input data point and all other data points in the training set using the chosen distance metric.

+   2. **Identify Neighbors:**
+     - Select the K-nearest neighbors based on the calculated distances.

+   3. **Majority Vote (Classification) or Average (Regression):**
+     - For classification, assign the class label that occurs most frequently among the K-nearest neighbors.
+For regression, predict the average of their target values.

+**Advantages:**
+- Simple and easy to understand.
+- No training phase; the algorithm directly uses the training data during prediction.
+- Works well for small to moderately sized datasets.

+**Challenges:**
+- Sensitive to irrelevant or redundant features.
+- Computationally expensive for large datasets.
+- Optimal choice of K is critical and may vary for different datasets.

 12. **Visualization:**
     - Plotted decision boundaries for Logistic Regression.